rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

 This article explains how to install WordPress&reg; on a CentOS&eg; 7 webserver with Apache&reg;.

-WordPress, a popular open-source blogging tool, uses PHP and MySQL&reg; to manage the contents and interface of the site.
+WordPress, a popular open-source blogging tool, uses PHP and MySQL&reg; to manage the site contents and interface.

 **Important**: Rackspace Support does not support WordPress configuration.
 This article provides steps as a best-effort solution, but your developers should review them thoroughly before implementing them